lmartinezh/edx-documentation/en_us/shared/exercises_tools/google_calendar.rst

 .. image:: ../Images/google-calendar.png
   :alt: A Google calendar in courseware

+Embedding a Google calendar in your course has three steps:

+#. `Obtain the Google Calendar ID`_.

+#.
+Using :ref:`Studio<Enable Google Calendars in edX Studio>` or
-You must :ref:`get the Google calendar ID<Obtain the Google Calendar ID>` to use the calendar in your course.
+   :ref:`OLX<Enable Google Calendars in OLX>`, enable Google calendars in your course.

-If you are using edX Studio, :ref:`enable<Enable Google Calendars in edX Studio>` and :ref:`add<Add a Google Calendar Component in edX Studio>` Google calendars.
+#.
+Using :ref:`Studio<Add a Google Calendar Component in edX Studio>` or

-If you are using OLX, then :ref:`enable<Enable Google Documents in OLX>` and :ref:`add<Add a Google Calendar XBlock in OLX>` Google calendars.
+   :ref:`OLX<Add a Google Calendar XBlock in OLX>`, add the Google calendar to your course.

 You can also use :ref:`Google documents<Google Document Tool>` in courseware.